Why This Recipe Works

 8 ounces (226g) medium peeled, deveined, raw shrimp, tail on

-5 ounces dried rice vermicelli, soaked in cool water for 30 minutes
+5 ounces (145g) dried rice vermicelli, soaked in hot water for 15 minutes

 1/8 teaspoon white pepper

 1 cup (2.75 ounces; 77g) bean sprouts

 Place sliced chiles in a small bowl.
 Pour boiling water over to cover.
-Let sit 10 minutes, then drain.
+Let sit for 10 minutes, then drain.
 Add vinegar, 1 teaspoon soy sauce, sugar, and 1/2 teaspoon salt and stir to combine and sugar has dissolved.
 Chill for at least 30 minutes.
-For best results, refrigerate at least overnight.
+For best results, refrigerate overnight.
 Chiles can be stored in an airtight container in the refrigerator for up to 1 month.

 For the Stir-Fry: Heat 3 tablespoons oil in a wok over medium heat until shimmering.
 Add shallots, garlic, and mushrooms.
-Cook until mushrooms have softened and are beginning to brown, about 8 minutes.
+Cook, stirring occasionally, until mushrooms have softened and are beginning to brown, 4 to 5 minutes.

 Increase heat to medium-high and stir in bok choy.
 Cook until beginning to wilt, about 1 minute.
 Add remaining 3 tablespoons oil.
-Add shrimp, softened vermicelli, 2 tablespoons soy sauce, white pepper, and sprouts.
+Add shrimp, softened vermicelli, 3 tablespoons soy sauce, and white pepper.